Jirickal/czech_ambipositions/README.md

 The files named like conc_adposition-full.csv contain the full concordances obtained through the respective CQL query.
 Concordances with over 400 lines were not analyzed in their entirety.
 Rather, a 300-line sample was taken.
 Such files are named conc_adposition-sample.csv.

 The "collocations" folder contains files with the information about the analyzed ambipositions' potential collocates, found by the KonText interface/toolset developed by ÚČNK (https://www.korpus.cz/kontext).
 The first number on each line refers to the absolute frequency of the word in the analyzed sample, followed by MI-score (2nd position), T-score (3rd) and logDice (4th).

+The "txtype" folder contains information about the distribution of text types in two concordances – one for the prepositional use of "navzdory", one for the postpositional.